King Hezekiah Celebrates Passover

 In the days of Malachi, the Lord promised to send Elijah before the great day of the Lord.
 Jesus plainly tells his disciples that John was the Elijah.
 And we must not forget that Elijah was on the mountain of Transfiguration with Jesus and Moses, speaking about Jesus’ own exodus.

 What a man of the Lord!
 Elijah was used by the Lord to bring about repentance and faith when few believed and worshiped the true God of Israel.
-Thanks be to God that in these days, when the world appears to be going in the same way, some preach the same message of Elijah.
+Thanks be to God that in these days, when the world appears to be going in the same way, some preach the same message as Elijah.

 Originally posted at What does this Mean?
 Blog: https://whatdoesthismean.blog